ruantor4/ruantor4/README.md

 ###

-<p align="left">My name is Ruan Torquato and I'm a a Support Analyst, from PR, Brazil 🇧🇷.</p>
+<p align="left">My name is Ruan Torquato and I'm a Support Analyst, from PR, Brazil 🇧🇷.</p>

 ###